jonase/eastwood/README.next.md

 your problem report, if you cannot reproduce the issue running Eastwood from the command line.

-There is a `:callback` key that can be added to the argument map.
+There is a `:callback` key that can be added to the argument map for the `eastwood` function.
 Its value is a callback function that gives you significant control of where warning and error messages appear -- by default these all appear on the writer `*out*`.
+This callback function should not be overridden for the `lint` function, since `lint` uses it in its implementation.

 There is no documentation for this callback function yet.
 You you are welcome to read Eastwood source code to see examples of how to write